Automated Optical Inspection: How It Works & Why It Matters

 - Increased Efficiency: AOI automates the inspection process, allowing for rapid evaluation of PCBs and freeing up human resources for more complex tasks.

-- Cost-Effectiveness: By reducing the need for extensive manual inspections and minimizing rework, AOI provides a cost-efficient solution for manufacturers.
+- Cost-Effectiveness: By reducing the need for extensive manual inspections and minimizing rework, automatic optical inspection provides a cost-efficient solution for manufacturers.

 - Reduced Time-to-Market: Quicker inspections allow for faster product development cycles, enabling companies to respond swiftly to market demands.